How to Use the Command 'readpe' (with examples)

 Explanation:

-• readpe is the command to execute.
+• readpe: This is the command being executed to analyze the PE file.

-Example output:
+Example Output:

 Use case 2: Display all the headers present in a PE file